 - A course in logic.
 This may be PHIL 30313 (Formal Logic), though students may, and in some cases will be encouraged to, pursue more advanced options.

 - A survey of the history of philosophy.
-This may be PHIL 30301 (History of Ancient & Medieval Philosophy) or PHIL 30302 (History of Modern Philosophy).
+This may be PHIL 30301 (Ancient & Medieval Philosophy) or PHIL 30302 (History of Modern Philosophy).

 - Two other upper-level philosophy courses, at least one of which will be in the philosophy of science, philosophy of mathematics, or logic.

 - Three majors-level courses in science or mathematics.

 This last requirement can obviously be satisfied in a large number of different ways.
 A few points to keep in mind:

 - We recognize that some students in the major will have another major in a science, in mathematics, or in engineering.
 These students may fulfill this last requirement in three ways: (i) they may take electives, beyond their major's requirements, in their home scientific department; (ii) they may take majors-level courses in another science, or in mathematics; or (iii) they may substitute three upper-level philosophy electives for these three courses.

 - Some majors-level science courses come with mandatory labs.
 In these cases, students in Philosophy, Science, and Mathematics must also complete the relevant lab.